magnuskiro/master/backlog.md

 * Find out what the language R is.
 * Take into consideration the different dictionaries.
 * Take negation into consideration in the classification.
 * Tweet credibility. (how much weight should credibility add?)
+* Dictionary creation.
+Create from previously non classified words.
+* create a function to get all tweets between two dates.